 Whopper Strawberry Plants and 2 Growin Bags

 Well, we cant persuade Mother Nature to start growing Strawberries on trees, but our Growin Bags may just be the next best thing for bringing your sweet, plump berries to eye level!
 Who says you have to crawl around in the dirt to grow great strawberries?
 Give your back and knees a break -- and your eyes a treat! -- by growing your berries against the patio wall, dangling from a post or hook, or in any other vertical location you choose!
+Just fill the reusable, almowall, dangling from a post or hook, or in any other vertical location you choose!
 Just fill the reusable, almost indestructible Growin Bags with potting soil, set a strawberry plant in each of the 10 holes along the side of the bag, water it well to get the roots going, and hang it in any sunny spot.
 Its just that easy!
 Growing berries off the ground makes a lot of sense.
 You get to enjoy the lovely white blooms that appear before the fruit.
 And when the berries emerge, they stay cleaner, are less prone to rot and nibbling insects, and are free to develop full, perfectly-formed shapes -- no flat white side!
 You get a ton of berries in a compact space.
 Big fruits, worthy of the Park Whopper name, arrive in early summer on cold-hardy plants that are just as at home in the Northeast as in the deep South!
 To get you started on the strawberry patch -- or should I say pole? -- of your dreams, weve got 25 delicious, heavy-bearing Whopper strawberry plants plus 2 Growin Bags.
 Just add soil, water, and a hearty appetite!… read more

 Editors' Top Finds